26 December 2018

 "A very rare image of German soldiers and captured prisoner of war British soldiers including Leicestershire Regiment soldiers on the way to a funeral of their comrades 31/10/1914.
 Many thanks to Paul Loseby."

-It is entirely possible likely, then, that my great grandfather James is in this picture noting the date of his capture less than a week prior and that these are men from his Battalion.
+It is entirely likely, then, that my great grandfather James is in this picture noting the date of his capture less than a week prior and that these are men from his Battalion.

 James was awarded the 1914 Star ("Mons" Star) with combat clasp, the British War Medal and Victory Medal.
+Sadly the originals were lost over the years but I have had replicas made.

 A recent acquisition of mine - the Cap badge of the Leicestershire Regiment